Kelechi-Okorie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # The readme file for 0x0D-SQL_introduction

-File 0-list_databases.sql - listas all databases of my MYSQL server File 1-create_database_if_missing.sql - creates a database if the db does not already exist
+File 0-list_databases.sql - listas all databases of my MYSQL server
+File 1-create_database_if_missing.sql - creates a database if the db does not already exist
 File 2-remove_database.sql - deletes a database if it exists
+File 3-list_tables.sql - lists all tables in the db